The evolution of the TTC subway map

 In fact, that's how the subway ran for about six months in 1966: a passenger waiting at any station could catch a train to any other station without having to change.
 The system had its downsides, however, particularly for users of Bay station, and was permanently nixed a short time later.

-The rapid pace of transit expansion continued in the The 1970s.
+The rapid pace of transit expansion continued in the 1970s.
 The Yonge-University line was extended to York Mills, then Finch, and the Spadina line opened in 1978, the legacy of a bitter and protracted battle against running a highway from Eglinton down Spadina Avenue.

 Minor additions to the subway map appeared with the addition of Kipling and Kennedy stations in 1981, bringing the Bloor-Danforth line to its present state.
 Plans to run the west end of the track down to Sherway Gardens and possibly to Mississauga would later fizzle.

-The first new splash of colour to the two-toned map came with the Scarborough RT in 1985, which heralded a slowing of Toronto's once frenetic rapid transit building.
+The first new splash of colour to the two-toned map came with the Scarborough RT in 1985, which heralded a slowing of Toronto's once-frenetic rapid transit building.

-Over the next 18 years - more than the time it had taken to dig out tracks under University Avenue and complete and expand the Bloor-Danforth line - the TTC would add only two more stations, North York Centre in 1987 and Downsview in 1996, which resulted in only minor tweaks to the wayfinding material.
+Over the next 18 years—more than the time it had taken to dig out tracks under University Avenue and complete and expand the Bloor-Danforth line—the TTC would add only two more stations, North York Centre in 1987 and Downsview in 1996, which resulted in only minor tweaks to the wayfinding material.

-(More trivia: North York Centre station is something of an oddity because it was installed between Finch and Sheppard long after the line had opened.
-The unusually thick support columns between the north and southbound tracks hint at the station's origins as a section of cut-and-cover tunnel.)
+Incidentally, North York Centre station is something of an oddity because it was installed between Finch and Sheppard long after the line had opened.

+The unusually thick support columns between the north and southbound tracks hint at the station's origins as a section of cut-and-cover tunnel.

+But, the future of the map is set to change in the coming decades.

-At a minimum, we'll see the addition of the Crosstown LRT, though the one-stop Scarborough Subway Extension and the Finch West LRT should ideally on the map by 2025 (ideally being the operative word).
+At a minimum, we'll see the addition of the Crosstown LRT, though the one-stop Scarborough Subway Extension and the Finch West LRT should ideally be on the map by the next decade as well.

-Here's to more rapid transit joining the TTC's 59-year-old map very soon.
+the TTC.
+Body photos via the Toronto Archives.
+Written by Chris Bateman.

 Join the conversation Load comments